 RedHawk is included with each Concurrent iHawk system. iHawks are symmetric multiprocessor (SMP) systems available in a variety of architectures and configurations.
-Either 32-bit or 64-bit versions of the operating system and its supporting software products are installed, depending upon the iHawk architecture type and the support included in RedHawk for that architecture.

 Support for SMPs is highly optimized.
 A unique concept known as shielded CPUs allows a subset of processors to be dedicated to tasks that require the most deterministic performance.
 Individual CPUs can be shielded from interrupt processing, kernel daemons, interrupt bottom halves, and other Linux tasks.
 Processor shielding provides a highly deterministic execution environment where interrupt response of less than 30 microseconds is guaranteed.